-As you can see in the adjacent picture, the same actor is playing two characters, one is supposed to be him from a future time.
+As you can see in the above picture, the same actor is playing two characters, one is supposed to be him from a future time.
 He is seen talking to himself by the use of a split screen technique.
+When you are actually shooting, you use a stand-in for the second character so the actor can have someone to play off, but in the end product, only the actor is seen doing both parts.

 In the Beginning…

-This was to be done in a wide shot, or a fifty-fifty shot.
+The effect was to be accomplished in a wide shot.

 You don’t have to start with the camera locked.
 You could pan to, or with, the actor to get into the scene.